When it comes to purchasing your new bat, you'll probably want to know what grade of timber or willow has been used.

 Grading -

-When selecting your new bat - the grade of timber is most likely going to be considered, however finding out the differences can be quite difficult - JS Wright & Sons offer the following guidelines -
+When selecting your new bat - the grade of cricket bat willow is most likely going to be considered, however finding out the differences can be quite difficult - JS Wright & Sons offer the following guidelines -

 • Grade 1